Amateur Photographer verdict

 It almost goes without saying, that the camera features Wi-Fi, and Bluetooth built-in for remote connections and control with your smartphone or tablet.
 You can also use the camera as a very high quality webcam if you want, using Olympus’s free webcam software.

-Some of the differences between the OM-1 vs E-M1 III / E-M1X
+Some differences between the OM-1 and the E-M1 III / E-M1X

 • Additional 1stop added to Live ND, now upto ND64